zebrafish heart development & regeneration

 January 09, 2020

 Congratulations to Dr. Michka Sharpe for successfully defending her thesis and earning her PhD from Harvard Medical School!
-She is off to Flagship Pioneering in Cambridge, MA later this month.
+She is off to Flagship Pioneering in Cambridge, MA.